-- PJM retrieves the following information for Balancing Secondary Reserve Market Clearing Price credit: - o Real-time Secondary Reserve assignments (MWh) - Economic Maximum MW - o Real-time Secondary Reserve Maximum MW - Real-time MW output - Day-ahead Secondary Reserve assignments (MWh) - Real-time Synchronized Reserve assignments (MWh) - Real-time Secondary Reserve Market Clearing Price (RT SecRMCP) (\$/MWh) - Secondary Reserve Shortfall MW - PJM calculates for each Real-time Settlement Interval the Balancing Secondary Reserve Market Clearing Price credit for each eligible resource by taking the difference between the capped Real-time Secondary Reserve assignment and Day-ahead Secondary Reserve assignments and multiplying it by the RT SecRMCP, then dividing the product by 12. - Balancing Secondary Reserve Market Clearing Price Credit = ((Capped Real-time Secondary Reserve Assignment Day-ahead Secondary Reserve Assignment Secondary Reserve Shortfall MW) RT SecRMCP) / 12 - Capped Real-time Secondary Reserve Assignment = Minimum (Real-time Secondary Reserve MW, (Minimum (Economic Maximum MW, Real-time Secondary Reserve Maximum MW) Real-time MW Output Real-time Synchronized Reserve MW) - Secondary Reserve Shortfall MW = - For a real-time offline generation resource that does not reach Economic Minimum output within 30 minutes as instructed by PJM.-Secondary Reserve Shortfall MW = will have its Capped Real-time Secondary Reserve assignment set to zero for all intervals associated with the Real-time Secondary Reserve assignment and the last interval the resource was online, but not prior to the start of that Operating Day.
-This will be reflected in settlements as a Secondary Reserve Shortfall MW.
-This shortfall MW will be applied to all prior intervals in which the resource was assigned to provide real-time Secondary Reserve starting at the later of (A) the last interval the resource was online or (B) the beginning of that Operating Day and continuing up to the interval the resource failed to come online. - Secondary Reserve Shortfall MW For a A real-time Economic Load Response that does not reduce by at least the Economic Minimum within 30 minutes as instructed by PJM, Secondary Reserve Shortfall MW = will have its Capped Real-time Secondary Reserve assignment. set to zero for all intervals associated with the Real-time Secondary Reserve assignment and the last interval the resource reduced, but not prior to the start of that Operating Day.
-This will be reflected in settlements as a
+PJM retrieves the following information for Balancing Secondary Reserve Market Clearing Price credit:

-Secondary Reserve Shortfall MW.
+- Real-time Secondary Reserve assignments (MWh) - Economic Maximum MW - Real-time Secondary Reserve Maximum MW - Real-time MW output - Day-ahead Secondary Reserve assignments (MWh) - Real-time Synchronized Reserve assignments (MWh) - Real-time Secondary Reserve Market Clearing Price (RT SecRMCP) (\$/MWh) - Secondary Reserve Shortfall MW - PJM calculates for each Real-time Settlement Interval the Balancing Secondary Reserve Market Clearing Price credit for each eligible resource by taking the difference between the capped Real-time Secondary Reserve assignment and Day-ahead Secondary Reserve assignments and multiplying it by the RT SecRMCP, then dividing the product by 12. - Balancing Secondary Reserve Market Clearing Price Credit = ((Capped Realtime Secondary Reserve Assignment - Day-ahead Secondary Reserve Assignment - Secondary Reserve Shortfall MW) RT SecRMCP) / 12 - Capped Real-time Secondary Reserve Assignment = Minimum (Real-time Secondary Reserve MW, (Minimum (Economic Maximum MW, Real-time Secondary Reserve Maximum MW) - Real-time MW Output - Real-time Synchronized Reserve MW) - Secondary Reserve Shortfall MW = - For a real-time offline generation resource that does not reach Economic Minimum output within 30 minutes as instructed by PJM.Secondary Reserve Shortfall MW = Capped Real-time Secondary Reserve assignment This shortfall MW will be applied to all prior intervals in which the resource was assigned to provide real-time Secondary Reserve starting at the later of (A) the last interval the resource was online or (B) the beginning of that Operating Day and continuing up to the interval the resource failed to come online. - For a real-time Economic Load Response that does not reduce by at least the Economic Minimum within 30 minutes as instructed by PJM, Secondary Reserve Shortfall MW = Capped Real-time Secondary Reserve assignment.
 This shortfall MW will be applied to all prior intervals in which the resource was assigned to provide real-time Secondary Reserve starting at the later of (A) the last interval the resource reduced load at PJM's instruction or (B) the beginning of that Operating Day, through the earlier of (C) the next interval in which the resource is dispatched to reduce load or (D) the end of the Operating Day.